forestDean/forestDean/README.md

 ## Description

-A collection of repositories to test coding whilst studying Front-End Wed Development.
+A collection of repositories to test coding whilst studying Front-End Web Development.
 Finished websites will be published to GitHub or Cloudflare Pages.